 1. INTRODUCTION

 Tomato (Lycopersicon esculentum) is one of the most important vegetable crops grown widely all over the world.
 Tomato is an herbaceous plant belonging to family the Solanaceae.
-It is native of Peru-Eucador and Bolivia region.
-Form its centre of origin, it was first moved to Mexico for domestication and cultivation.
+It is native to the Peru-Eucador and Bolivia regions.
+From its center of origin, it was first moved to Mexico for domestication and cultivation.
 Thus, Mexico is the region of origin of cultivation tomato that was transported to the old world.
-The tomato does not appear to be first cultivated in South America, however, but rather in Mexico, most likely in Aztec civilizations and probably in the form of small yellow fruits [1].
+Tomato does not appear to be first cultivated in South America, but rather in Mexico, most likely in Aztec civilizations and probably in the form of small yellow fruits [1].

 The word "tomato" may actually originate from the Nahautl word "tomatal" meaning "the swelling fruit."
 The immediate ancestor is probably var. cerasiforme.
 It is a self-pollinated crop but a considerable amount of cross pollination is noticed.
 Tomato is a warm season crop reasonably resistant to heat.
 It is a typical day neutral plant.
 Tomatoes are being used in sandwiches, salads and processed products like soup, sauce, juice, ketchup and drinks [2].
 It is a good source of potassium, vitamin A (β- Carotene) and vitamin C. Tomato is one of the low calorie vegetables containing just 18 calories per 100 grams.
-They are also very low in fat contents and have zero cholesterol levels.
-100 grams edible fruit of tomato contains- protein 0.9 g, fat 0.2 g, minerals 0.5 g, fiber 0.8 g, carbohydrates 3.6 g, energy 20 kcal, beta carotene 590 µgm, vitamin C 27 mg, potassium 146 mg [3].
+They are also very low in fat content and have no cholesterol levels.
+100 grams edible fruit of tomato contains- protein 0.9 g, fat 0.2 g, carbohydrates (0.5 g, fiber 0.8 g, carbohydrates 3.6 g, energy (20 kcal), beta-carotene (590 µg), vitamin C (27 mg), and potassium (146 mg) [3].

 India is the world’s second largest producer of vegetable next to China.
 Tomato is grown of India in 8.49 lakh ha area with 204.02 lakh tonnes production.
 The major tomato producing states are Madhya Pradesh, Andhra Pradesh, Karnataka, Odisha, Gujarat, West Bengal and Tamil Nadu [4].

 Organic and inorganic fertilizers are essential for plant growth.
-Both fertilizers supply plants with the nutrients needed for optimum performance.
+Both fertilizers supply plants with the nutrients required for optimum performance.
 Organic fertilizers have been used for many centuries whereas chemically synthesized inorganic fertilizers were only widely developed during the industrial revolution.
 Inorganic fertilizer has significantly supported global population growth, it has been estimated that almost half the people on the earth are currently fed as a result of artificial nitrogen fertilizer use [5].

-Vermicompost means a mixture of worm casting, organic materials, humus, living earthworms, their cocoons and other organisms.
+Vermicompost is a mixture of worm casting, organic materials, humus, living earthworms, cocoons, and other organisms.
 Vermicompost is a slow nutrient releasing organic manure which have most of the macro as well as micro nutrients in chelated form and fulfill the nutrient requirement of plants for longer period.
 Vermicompost is being a stable fine granular organic matter, when added to soil, it loosens the soil and improves the passage to the entry of air.
 The organic carbon in vermicompost releases the nutrients slowly and steadily into the system and enables the plant to absorb the nutrients.
 The soil enriched with vermicompost provides additional substances that are not found in chemical fertilizers.
 It is also an added advantage of the vermicompost.
 Vermicompost is made up primarily of C, H and O and contains nutrients such as NO3, PO4, Ca, K, Mg, S and micronutrients which exhibit similar effects on plant growth and yield as inorganic fertilizers applied to soil [6].
 Vermicompost an organic source of plant nutrients contains a higher percentage of nutrients necessary for plant growth in readily available forms [7].